Pagination & Ordering

 Ordering is done by the unique identifier (e.g. organizationID, transactionID ...).
 In some cases, ordering is explicitly based on fields (e.g. creation date for list transactions or company name for list organizations).
 You can find information about our ordering in the description of our endpoints.

-GET /organizations {
+GET /cardholders {

 sortBy=name